Wizard (DC Comics): Fictional character biography

-The Wizard was responsible for a coup in which his Secret Society, consisting of himself, Professor Zoom the Reverse-Flash, the Floronic Man, the Blockbuster, and Star Sapphire, switched bodies with members of the JLA.
-This happened in Justice League of America #166–168, a storyline that was revisited in Identity Crisis (2004), where it was revealed that Zatanna wiped the heroes' secret identities from the villains' minds following their defeat.
+In Justice League of America #166–168 (1979), Wizard, Professor Zoom, Floronic Man, Blockbuster, and Star Sapphire switch bodies with members of the JLA and learn their secret identities.
+Identity Crisis reveals that Zatanna erased the villains' knowledge after their defeat.

 The Wizard later returned to Earth-2, once again reassembling the Crime Champions with the help of Johnny Thunder of Earth-1, but was once more defeated by the combined might of the JSA and JLA.
 He later appeared briefly during the JSA's trial before congress for allegations of misconduct during World War II, but was quickly defeated by Doctor Fate.

-Sometime later, he moved to Canada and joined with the Fiddler and the Shade as well as new villains the Icicle II, Artemis Crock (later called the Tigress), the Harlequin III, and Hazard, to form the group Injustice Unlimited, the second incarnation of the Injustice Society, where they fought Infinity, Inc. and the Global Guardians.
+Sometime later, he moved to Canada and joined with the Fiddler and the Shade as well as new villains the Icicle, Artemis Crock (later called the Tigress), the Harlequin, and Hazard, to form the group Injustice Unlimited, the second incarnation of the Injustice Society, where they fought Infinity, Inc. and the Global Guardians.
 The Wizard was presumably killed by the second generation Hourman, Zard still had the trick of faking his death.

 Of course, this too was an illusion, and he had transported himself to the land of Faeries where he could recoup his power base.
 Once more, he was defeated by an assemblage of heroes and by his own ego.

 The Wizard appeared in the JSA All-Stars miniseries in which he disguised himself as the villain Legacy and captured the elder members of the Justice Society.
 He was then "killed" by the Spectre.

 Shortly after Identity Crisis, Despero gave the surviving Secret Society members their memories back.
 In the JLA story, "Crisis of Conscience", the Wizard appeared as part of a reformed Secret Society of Super Villains looking to avenge themselves against the forced erasure of their memories.
 Aided by Felix Faust, they attacked the Daily Planet, and were stopped once again by the Justice League.
 After defeating Despero at Wayne Manor, the League was disbanded and Zatanna re-wiped the memories of all six Society members.

 He has since appeared in JSA: Classified as part of a new Injustice Society that includes the Icicle, the Tigress, Solomon Grundy, the Gentleman Ghost, the Rag Doll, and Johnny Sorrow and gained possession of the key to the Ghost Zone.

-During the Infinite Crisis, the Wizard was again seen in the Secret Society of Super Villains.
+In Infinite Crisis, the Wizard was again seen in the Secret Society of Super Villains.

 He showed up again fighting under the command of Johnny Sorrow as part of the Injustice Society.

-In the DC Universe following the end of the "DC Rebirth" brand, Wizard was seen as a member of the Injustice Society when Hawkman and Hawkgirl recount their time in the 1940s when the Justice Society fought the Injustice Society.
-Wizard faced off against Green Lantern and was defeated by him.
+In the DC Universe following the end of the "DC Rebirth" brand, Wizard was seen as a member of the Injustice Society in the 1940s.